jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 Gloves with manufactured holes for body cords may be used.
 Gloves which have rips, tears, or holes in the upper layer of material may not be used.

 ### Information Included in Other Documents
-Each school will have access to this site wich contains the following documents which are useful in running a tournament:
+Each school will have access to this site which contains the following documents which are useful in running a tournament:
   * *GHSFL FencingTime Instructions*: how to run a tournament in FencingTime
   * *Competition Format*: describes the GHSFL tournament season